 |Marimekko Pre-Loved Painted Pull Over Dress||HK$ 1,275.00||Zalora|

 Since the beginning, the Marimekko dress has been an emblem for women who walk their own path with confidence and style.
 Marimekko is Finnish for “Mari’s dress.”
-In the 1950s, when the predominant fashion was rather restricting, Marimekko started making liberating dresses in abstract patterns in vibrant colours for women who are bold in expressing their personality through their choice of attire.
+In the 1950s, when the predominant fashion style of the day was more conservative, Marimekko started making liberating dresses in abstract patterns in vibrant colours for women who are bold in expressing their personality through their choice of attire.
 Marimekko designers had an ability to sense the pulse of the movement- their clothing design was a source of enchantment and provocation around the world.

 Over the years, Marimekko’s anti-fashion became not only in fashion but also a way of living.
-Marimekko is considered one of the first lifestyle brands to combine fashion, handbags and accessories, as well as home decor, into an expression of joyful living.
+Marimekko is considered one of the first lifestyle brands to combine fashion, bags and accessories, as well as home decor, into an expression of joyful living.
+Marimekko's range of fashion collection is renowned throughout the world where it is particularly popular in Hong Kong as well.
+Marimekko produces several fashion collections throughout the year in every particular season.
 Here are some of their classics:

 Vuokko Eskolin-Nurmesniemi’s Nadja print is a true classic.
 The delicate, Slavic-style pattern has delighted since the ‘60s, whether in Marimekko’s tiny coin purses or behind the popping colours of the iloinen takki coat dresses.
 The Kihlatasku dress is a whimsical addition to Marimekko’s collection of happy coats.